June057/Node.js-Best-Practices/README.md

 Otherwise: An attacker who manages to run a script on the server gets unlimited power over the local machine (e.g. change iptable and re-route traffic to his server)

-🔗 Read More: Run Node.js as non-root user